Katherine Dunham Fellowship

 - The opportunity to attend the annual St. Louis Arts Awards event in January.

-- Receive complimentary tickets to local arts and culture events and be responsible for acting as a representative of A&E.
+- Receive complimentary tickets to local arts and culture events and be responsible for acting as a representative of Arts and Education Council.

-- One-year membership in A&E’s Young Friends of the Arts affinity group.
+- One-year membership in the Arts and Education Council’s Young Friends of the Arts affinity group.

 - Informational interview meetings with 4-8 local African-American arts administrators, artists and arts leaders.